vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Tuesday 2025-05-27, in India, I skipped jogging and strength exercises as I had spent the morning doing tax work and it was getting late and I didn't want to delay my meal too much.

+## 2025-06-05 to 2025-06-17: skipped all exercises

+From Thursday 2025-06-05 to Tuesday 2025-06-17, I skipped all exercises.

+The initial skipping was due to travel (Friday 2025-06-06 to Saturday 2025-06-07).
+If that had been it, I would have started resuming exercise on Tuesday 2025-06-10.
+However, I continued skipping exercise due to a [respiratory infection (likely the common cold)](2025-06-respiratory-infection-likely-common-cold.md).

+## 2025-06-18: resumed some exercises
+On Wednesday 2025-06-18, I resumed hand gripper exercises, the standing-on-one-leg-with-eyes-closed exercise, and the standing-on-toes-with-eyes-closed exercise.

+### Standing exercises: normal performance

+For both the standing-on-one-leg-with-eyes-closed exercise, and the standing-on-toes-with-eyes-closed exercise, my performance was within normal range.
+For the former, I exceeded the minimum threshold on the first try for each leg.
+For the latter, I exceeded the minimum threshold on the second try.
+Needing a second try isn't super-rare evne under normal circumstance.

+### Hand gripper exercises: below-normal performance and comparable with the level about 10 months ago

+For the hand gripper exercise, I was able to close both the 150 lbs and 100 lbs hand grippers, but my hold durations were lower than they normally are, indicating some mix of deconditioning and continued lower energy due to recovery from the common cold.

+Specifically, these were my hold durations: 150 lbs: 12s in right hand, 3s in left hand; 100 lbs: 20s in right hand, 17s in left hand.
+These are less than the hold duration ranges specified in the [hand gripper exercise doc]((../../profile-information/physical-exercise/hand-gripper-exercise-with-history.md#first-of-alternating-days-focus-on-maintaining).

+Even so, it's comparable to the level I was at as recently as 2024-08-02, judging from the [hand gripper exercise doc](../../profile-information/physical-exercise/hand-gripper-exercise-with-history.md#update-on-2024-08-02).
+This suggests that even with deconditioning or reduced energy, I am not back to square one.